 C. Membership

-At April 30, 2021, membership consisted of:
+At April 30, 2021 (most recent data available), membership consisted of:

-Inactive Members and Beneficiaries Currently Receiving Benefits Inactive Members Entitled to Benefits but not Yet Receiving Them - -
+Inactive Members and Beneficiaries Currently Receiving Benefits -

+Inactive Members Entitled to Benefits but not

+Yet Receiving Them -

 Active Members 9

 TOTAL 9

-Participating Employers : 1
+Participating Employers 1

 D. Actuarial Assumptions and Other Inputs

-The total OPEB liability at April 30, 2021, as determined by dated May 7, 2021, using the alternate measurement method, the following actuarial methods and assumptions and other periods in the measurement, unless otherwise specified. was de etermined using
+The total OPEB liability at April 30, 2021, as determined by an actuarial valuation as of May 7, 2021, was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified.
+The total OPEB liability was rolled forward by the actuary using updated procedures to April 30, 2022, including updating the discount rate at April 30, 2022, as noted below.

-Actuarial Valuation Date N May 1, 2021
+Actuarial Valuation Date May 1, 2021

-Measurement Date A pril 30, 2021
+Measurement Date April 30, 2022

-Actuarial Cost Method Entr ry-Age Normal
+Actuarial Cost Method Entry-Age Normal

 Inflation 3.00%

-Discount Rate 1.83%
+Discount Rate 3.98%

-Healthcare Cost Trend Rates to 6 2021 Plan ing from 7.70% i.60% in Fiscal , Depending on , to an Ultimate d Rate of 4.50%
+Healthcare Cost Trend Rates Ranging from 7.70% to 6.60% in Fiscal 2021, Depending on Plan, to an Ultimate Trend Rate of 4.50%

-N/A
+Asset Valuation Method N/A

-MP-2019 Combined Annuitant Mortality Tables
+Mortality Rates MP-2019 Combined Annuitant Mortality Tables

-Asset Valuation Method

-Mortality Rates